Riding the Trend or Protecting Profits | Diamondback Energy Inc. (FANG)

-Diamondback Energy Inc. (NASDAQ:FANG) went up by 6.05% from its latest closing price compared to the recent 1-year high of $88.75.
-The company’s stock price has collected 5.28% of gains in the last five trading sessions.
-Press Release reported on 04/12/21 that Diamondback Energy, Inc. Provides First Quarter Update and Announces Revised 2021 Guidance
+Diamondback Energy Inc. (NASDAQ:FANG) went down by -4.38% from its latest closing price compared to the recent 1-year high of $88.75.
+The company’s stock price has collected -1.97% of loss in the last five trading sessions.
+Barron’s reported 12 hours ago that Goldman Shuffles Oil Company Ratings After Rebound

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.